 Common Name: Hepatica

-Hepatica nobilis is a Perennial up to 0.10 metres tall.
+Hepatica nobilis is a perennial plant that can grow up to 0.10 metres tall.

 It has medicinal uses.